Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Background

 has exactly two roots $\tau_1$ and $\tau_2$, satisfying $0<\tau_1<\tau_2<T$.
 These roots correspond, respectively, to the minimum and the maximum of the system output $y(t)$, defined by~\eqref{eq:1e}, on $[0,T]$.
 The output $y(t)$ decreases on the intervals $(0,\tau_1)$ and $(\tau_2,T)$ and increases on $(\tau_1,\tau_2)$.
 The maximum and minimum of the output on $[0,T]$ are, respectively,

 \end{prop}

 Due to the linearity of~\eqref{eq:1b}, the time instants $\tau_1,\tau_2$ when the output $y(t)$ achieves the extreme values are independent of $\lambda$, which, according to~\eqref{eq:X-explicit}, scales the fixed point of the 1-cycle.
-Remarkably, the minimum of the output is achieved strictly between the impulses, which is counterintuitive since the jumps~\eqref{eq:1b} increase the state vector.
-Nevertheless, the last coordinate $y=x_3=Cx$ is not directly affected by these jumps, and continues to decrease for some time $\tau_1>0$ after the impulse.
+Remarkably, the minimum of the output is achieved strictly between the impulses, which is counterintuitive as jumps~\eqref{eq:1b} increase the state vector.
+Nevertheless, the last coordinate $y=x_3=Cx$ is not immediately affected by these jumps, remaining decreasing for a positive time $\tau_1$ after the impulse.

+Proposition~\ref{prop:corridor} has an important consequence for the manual administration of drugs whose PKPD models obey \eqref{eq:state-space}, \eqref{eq:matrices}.
+When it is observed that the measured output (i.e. drug concentration in the effect compartment) has crossed the lower bound (e.g. the minimum effective concentration), it will continue to decrease for a while even though a new drug bolus is administered at the very same moment when the observation was made.
+Therefore, to keep the output within the desired corridor, either manual administration should be predictive or properly designed closed-loop drug administration should be employed.